-This gives us the opportunity to meet and to go through your garden together to discuss your initial ideas, this can be about a specific area of your garden or the whole outdoor space.
-I can give a creative response for an over-arching design that works with your home and your lifestyle, combining the practical everyday functional use of your garden, relevant to you, with engaging and beautiful design elements using both hard landscaping materials, structures and planting.
+This gives us the opportunity to meet and walk through your garden together to discuss initial ideas.
+My aim is to combine the practical use of your garden with engaging and beautiful design elements using both hard landscaping materials, structures and planting.

-Once you have confirmed that you would like to work with me I shall then make a further visit to your garden to carry out a detailed survey, take photographs from all positions within your garden, note garden aspects and measurements of the plot and note any existing features, such as out buildings, house and garden boundaries, trees and planting to remain, levels and take a soil sample.
-For more complex sites, where for example, the location of utility supplies need to be identified a professional land surveyor may be required.
+Once you have confirmed in writing that you would like to commission me I shall then make a further visit to your garden to carry out a detailed site survey.
+I take photographs and note all garden aspects with measurements of the plot, including any level changes (topography).
+I include any existing features, such as out buildings, house and garden boundaries, trees and any planting to remain.
+A soil sample will also be tested for soil quality and pH.
+For more complex sites, a RICS land surveyor may be required.

 A care calendar is a very useful tool to clients who may wish for a bit more information and guidance on looking after the plants in the garden.
 The care calendar is delivered monthly straight into your email with instruction, advice and care tips for every plant in your garden.
 A login will be provided.